Mathématique: Chapter 58

 “I didn’t say that,” Rush said unevenly.
 “Please don’t.”

-“Not planning on it,” the man replied, his words deliberately reassuring.
+“Not planning on it.”
+The soldier’s words were deliberately reassuring.
 “As insulting monologues go, that one didn’t even rate.”

 “Have some experience with such things, do you?”

 “Oh yeah.
-I collect them, actually.”
-The man eyed him with a complex mixture of what appeared to be affection and frustration.
+I collect them.”
+The man eyed him with a complex mixture of affection and frustration.

 “From across the multiverse?”
-Rush whispered, despondently.
+Rush said despondently.
 “Really?”

 “I’m here to help you, Nick.
 Not to amuse myself.”

 Rush felt a muscle in his cheek begin to twitch.
 “How?” he demanded.
-“By appearing from nowhere, telling me nothing of substance, other than implying you might know something about the quantum multiverse and its infinite Monte Carlo simulation of fate choice?”
-Rush asked, hating the bewilderment in his own voice.
+“By appearing from nowhere, telling me nothing of substance, implying y’might know something about the quantum multiverse and its infinite Monte Carlo simulation of fate choice?”
+Rush hated the bewilderment in his own voice.

 “Pretty much,” the man murmured.
-“Sorry genius.
+“Sorry, genius.
 I know this is a lot.
-And I’m the first to admit this whole idea is one hell of a long shot.Then again, I’ve been known to land some spectacularly long shots in my day.”
+And I’m the first to admit this whole idea is one hell of a long shot.Then again, I’ve landed some spectacularly long shots in my day.”

 Rush shook his head, blinking hard, leaning on the rail.

-“Don’t try to parse this, genius.
-Maybe just kinda go with it.”
+“Don’t try to parse this.
+Maybe kinda go with it.”

 “Go with what?”
 Rush whispered.